medialab/hyphe-traph/fosdem2018/index.md

 Using fixed-size blocks of binary data (ex: 10 bytes).

-We can read specific ones using pointers in a random access fashion.
+We can read specific blocks using pointers in a random access fashion.

 Accessing a specific's page node is done in `O(m)`.